Spinning test-body orbiting around Schwarzschild black hole: circular dynamics and gravitational-wave fluxes: Introduction

-In this paper we specifically consider the situation of a spinning particle moving on a circular orbit in a nonrotating black hole (BH) background.
-Such a system can be viewed as a model for a circularized spinning BH binary of extreme-mass-ratio in which the test body is in fact a {\it test black hole}.
-We analyse and contrast, for the first time, the dynamics and associated GW fluxes obtained when using the \begin{enumerate} \item[i)]~MP with the Tulczyjew (T) SSC \cite{tulczyjew1959motion}, \item[ii)]~MP with the Pirani (P) SSC \cite{Pirani:1956tn}, \item[iii)]~MP with the Ohashi-Kyrian-Semerak (OKS) SSC \cite{Ohashi:2003,Kyrian:2007zz}, \item[iv)]~Hamiltonian EOM based on an effective-one-body Hamiltonian with the linearised T SSC \cite{Damour:2014sva}. \end{enumerate} We compare gauge-invariant energetics of circular orbits and the ISCO frequencies.
+We analyze and contrast, for the first time, the dynamics and associated GW fluxes obtained when using the \begin{enumerate} \item[i)]~MP with the Tulczyjew (T) SSC \cite{tulczyjew1959motion}, \item[ii)]~MP with the Pirani (P) SSC \cite{Pirani:1956tn}, \item[iii)]~MP with the Ohashi-Kyrian-Semerak (OKS) SSC \cite{Ohashi:2003,Kyrian:2007zz}, \item[iv)]~Hamiltonian EOM based on an effective-one-body Hamiltonian with the linearised T SSC \cite{Damour:2014sva}. \end{enumerate} We compare gauge-invariant energetics of circular orbits and the ISCO frequencies.
 We find that all the dynamics are compatible in terms of the energetics, shown in Fig's~\ref{fig:Ex}-\ref{fig:eSO}, for dimensionless particle spins with absolute value less than $0.2$, where a spin with value $1$ corresponds to the extremal case when viewing the body as a spinning BH.
 In this regime of small spins the relative differences in the ISCO shifts are below $20\%$, see Fig \ref{fig:xISCO_shift}.
 Additionally, we compute the respective asymptotic GW fluxes at null-infinity using the time-domain Teukolsky-approach of \cite{Harms:2015ixa}, hereafter Paper~\RM{1}.
 As shown in Fig~\ref{fig:F_lsum_m123_over_x_differentEOMs}, we find that the GW fluxes relative to the different dynamics agree with each other within our numerical precision at low frequencies (large orbital radii).
 At high frequencies, i.e.\ small orbital radii close to the respective ISCOs our results, however, indicate that the different dynamics yield significantly different GW fluxes.

 The article is organized as follows.
 In Sec~\ref{sec:MP_dynamics} we review the MP formalism and the SSCs employed in this work.
 For all the cases we work out how circular equatorial orbits (CEOs) and the ISCO locations can be found numerically.
 Similarly, in Sec~\ref{sec:HamDynamics} we review the Hamiltonian formalism, and the corresponding CEO and ISCO computations.
 In Sec~\ref{sec:dynamics_energeticsANDisco} we analyze the circular dynamics given by the different EOM using both binding energy curves and the spin-dependent shift of the ISCO frequency.
 In Sec~\ref{sec:comparison_fluxes} we compare the asymptotic GW fluxes computed at null-infinity.